 Now, because our food is on shelves and we help ourselves to it before going to the till, then it has to be hygienically wrapped in plastic because anyone and everyone who is in that shop could possibly handle it.
 OK fair enough, but is there really the need for the quantity that is actually used.

 Another bugbear of mine is the food packaging holding organically produced food .
 It is always wrapped in plastic.
 Now this in a way is understandable.
 Any supermarket needs to differentiate between an organic vegetable and a chemical vegetable.
-As most of their food is produced using artificial chemicals then they can't sell it loose otherwise customers could be off to the till with the more expensive organic variety and get it for the price of one that is infused with pesticides.
+As most of their food is produced using artificial chemicals then they can't sell organic loose otherwise customers could be off to the till with the more expensive organic variety and get it for the price of one that is infused with pesticides.
 What we need to aim for, petition for, and fight for is that organic food should just be called food.
 It doesn't need the label organic because it is food as it should be.
 Instead, food produced with artificial fertilisers and pesticides should have the label "chemical" and there should be far less of it and far more good natural food.
-It's already happening with eggs where cruel eggs have to have the label "from caged hens" So what's stopping us?
+It's already happening with eggs where cruel eggs have to have the label "from caged hens"

 Sainsbury's, bless their cotton socks, do sell organic butternut squash with no food packaging - nothing but a sticky label - which is nice of them.
-They do however also sell a good variety of beans which come in tetra packs.
+They do however also sell a good variety of pulses which come in tetra packs.
 This is so annoying.
 Which do I do?
-Buy the nasty chemical ones that come in recyclable almost all natural metal and paper packaging?
+Buy the chemical ones that come in recyclable almost all natural metal and paper packaging?
 Or the nice stuff stuffed into nasty packaging?
 What a dilemma.
 I feel a letter coming on.
 I feel a dozen letters coming on.

 I wish I had more time for this